Chin-Sun/Covid-19_Data_visualization-prediction_models/README.md

 ## 📌 Overview

-This project presents a comprehensive analysis and forecasting system for COVID-19 pandemic trends across global regions.
+This project presents a comprehensive analysis and forecasting system for COVID-19 pandemic trends across global regions in 2020.
 It combines **data scraping**, **interactive web visualization**, and **mathematical modeling** using compartmental epidemiological frameworks (SIR-family models) to **simulate and predict** infection dynamics.
 Special focus was placed on **Brazil** as a case study for one-month forecasting.

 ---